zcdev/geovibe-rebuild-2025/README.md

 ## Overview

 GeoVibe is a single-page application that displays demographic data from the U.S. Census Bureau.
-Users can enter any U.S. state to view statistics on population, median income, age distribution, gender breakdown, and racial diversity.
+Users can enter the name of any U.S. state to view statistics on population, median income, age distribution, gender breakdown, and racial diversity.

-The project is a complete rebuild of an earlier JavaScript-based version — now modernized using React and Vite.
-It’s designed to be simple, responsive, and accessible — making geodemographic insights approachable for everyday users.
+The project is a complete rebuild of an [earlier JavaScript-based version](https://github.com/zcdev/GeoVibe-old), modernized now using React and Vite.
+It’s designed to be simple, responsive, and accessible to make geodemographical insights approachable for everyday users.

-The custom background illustration was also created specifically for this app to reflect themes of diversity, community, and geography.
+The custom background artwork was also designed specifically for this app to reflect the theme of diversity, community, and geography.

 ## Features

 🔍 **State-based input with autocomplete**
-<br />Enter any U.S. state to retrieve data instantly
+<br />Enter the name of any U.S. state to retrieve data instantly

 🌐 **Census API integration**
 <br />Retrieves official 2019 American Community Survey (ACS) data in real time from the U.S. Census Bureau